sensu/sensu-docs/content/sensu-go/5.14/sensuctl/reference.md

 Additionally, these flags can be set permanently by editing `.config/sensu/sensuctl/{cluster, profile}`.

+## Test a user password

+To test the password for a user created with Sensu's built-in [basic authentication][44]:

+{{< highlight shell >}}
+sensuctl user test-creds USERNAME --password 'password'
+{{< /highlight >}}

+An empty response indicates valid credentials.
+A `request-unauthorized` response indicates invalid credentials.

+_**NOTE**: The `sensuctl user test-creds` command tests passwords for users created with Sensu's built-in [basic authentication provider][44].
+It does not test user credentials defined via an authentication provider like [Lightweight Directory Access Protocol (LDAP)][26] or [Active Directory (AD)][43]._

+For example, if you test LDAP credentials with the `sensuctl user test-creds` command, the backend will log an error, even if you know the LDAP credentials are correct:

+{{< highlight shell >}}
+{"component":"apid.routers","error":"basic provider is disabled","level":"info","msg":"invalid username and/or password","time":"2020-02-07T20:42:14Z","user":"dev"}
+{{< /highlight >}}

 ## Creating resources
 The `sensuctl create` command allows you to create or update resources by reading from STDIN or a flag configured file (`-f`).
 The `create` command accepts Sensu resource definitions in `wrapped-json` and `yaml`.